pengzell/pengzell.github.io/_pages/inprogress.md

 | draft on request
 <details>
 <summary>Read more</summary>
-We use historical census data to show that Sweden exhibited high levels of intergenerational occupational mobility several decades before the rise of the welfare state.
-Mobility rates were higher than in other 19th- and 20th-century European countries, closer to those observed in the highly mobile 19th-century United States.
-We leverage mobility variation across Swedish municipalities to shed light on potential determinants: economic growth and migration are positively correlated with mobility, consistent with the patterns observed across countries.
+This paper provides the first nationally representative estimates of intergenerational occupational mobility in Sweden prior to rise of the welfare state.
+We create linked samples of fathers and sons using 19th- and 20th-century population census data.
+Sweden was more mobile than other European countries prior to the outbreak of World War I and mobility rates exceeded those observed in Europe and the United States in the post-World War II era.
+Comparing historical mobility patterns, we show that Sweden's pattern of mobility was more similar to the Americas, demonstrating the absence of a clear divide in mobility between the Old and New World.
+We provide suggestive evidence that Sweden's high levels of mobility is explained by its exceptionally rapid economic growth and high rates of geographic mobility at the time.
 </details>

 *Is Immigrant Optimism Contagious?
 Spillovers of Immigrant Friends in School* (with Are Skeie Hermansen)